mosorensen/TextExtraction/README.md

+# TextExtraction
+Code that takes word documents as inputs and outputs the useful information

 process_all.py is a python script that iterates over all the documents that
 	are explicitly listed in the document_paths list and used parse_document to extract and store the information in these documents once as a dictionary